-The Deputy Designated Safeguarding Lead(s):
+10. The Deputy Designated Safeguarding Lead(s):

-The Governing Body of Arnbrook Primary School has ensured that an assessment of risk/need has been undertaken to determine the number of additional DSLs.
-This has been done in conjuction with roles and responsibilities delegated.
+The Trust's Safeguarding Lead has ensured that an assessment of risk/need has been undertaken to determine the number of additional DSLs.
+This has been done in conjunction with roles and responsibilities delegated.
 These additional DSLs are known as Deputy Designated Leads.
-The Deputy DSLs will:

-be trained to the same level as the DSL and, in the absence of the DSL, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
+The Deputy DSLs will be trained to the same level as the DSL and, in the absence of the DSL, the DDSL carries out those functions necessary to ensure the ongoing safety and protection of pupils.
 The ultimate responsibility for child protection remains with the senior Designated Lead.
 In the event of the long-term absence of the DSL, the deputy will assume all of the functions above.